vyca2017/content/content/reference/platform/data-schema/fields.md

 alias: teizeit5se
 path: /docs/reference/schema/fields
 layout: REFERENCE
-description: Fields are the building blocks of a model, defining a node's shape.
+description: Fields are the building blocks of a type, defining a node's shape.
 A field has a name and is either scalar or belongs to a relation.
 tags:
   - platform
   - fields